Welcome to Safe Schools

 Rutherford County Schools

-Follow me on Twitter @JoshuaKubly as I will be Tweeting tips and resources during Red Ribbon Week.
+For more safety tips geared towards parents and students, follow me on Twitter @JoshuaKubly.
 I also highly encourage you to visit AlertRutherford, the County Emergency Notification system which provides accurate, immediate emergency notifications from all jurisdictions within Rutherford County to your cell, work or home phone via text, email or voice message.
 The system will send notifications about emergencies that may affect your home, workplace, child's school, parent's home, or any other locations within Rutherford County.

 Safe Schools Overview and Definitions